Design and Application of an Optimum Backup Roll Contour

 Impact on product quality and mill efficiency

-• Reduced material rejection rates due to improved dimensional accuracy
+• Lower material losses due to dimensional errors

-• Improved consistency in downstream processes such as annealing and coating
+• Better quality consistency in downstream production processes

 Future trends in backup roll contour design